-Updated August 2018, HOI AN CITY – Vietnam’s story is one of a practical, resourceful people with a tragic, devastating history of war and obliteration, who against all odds strive to make the smallest of anything, into the most of everything
+Updated August 2018, HOI AN CITY – Vietnam’s story is one of a practical, resourceful people with a tragic, devastating history of war and obliteration, who against all odds strive to make the smallest of anything, into the most of everything.

-As the sun rapidly descends, countering the crescendo of blaring horns and voices that punctuates, chorus-like, the green-hot, December dusk, one begin to truly comprehend that the protagonists, these players in this curtain-raiser are living a Vietnamese story, one of a practical, resourceful people, with a tragic and devastating history of war and obliteration, who against all odds strive to make the smallest of anything, into the most everything.
-Every other moped or cycle carries two, three, sometimes more passengers in closeness and comfort.
-Looking on from the side-lines, one sees families, friends, colleagues, neighbours happily sharing their two wheelers, their faces garlanded in contentment, smiling, and exchanging conversation – a far cry from the motoring lifestyle in any European, North American or Caribbean city.
+Standing at ease observing the remnants of the day, a crescendo of blaring horns and voices punctuate the green-hot, December dusk.
+I truly began to understand that the protagonists, these players in this curtain-raiser are living a remarkable Vietnamese story – one of a practical, resourceful people, with a tragic and devastating history of war and obliteration, who against all odds strive to make the smallest of anything, into the most everything.
+Most mopeds are carrying two, three, or several passengers in closeness and comfort.
+From the curb I see families, friends, colleagues and neighbours glide by happily on two wheels, faces garlanded in contentment and exchanging conversations – a far cry from the motoring lifestyle in any European, North American or Caribbean city.

-Once your mind takes you beyond questions of safety (no one seems to travel at unsafe speeds, but at a modest pace; all riders wear protective headgear), and you understand that there is order and rules in what to the observor may appear to be utter chaos.
-One cannot help but smile and marvel at the sights and sounds, and shake ones head in utter amusement.
-Babies wedged snugly between driver and pillion; slightly older children perched on sedan-like chairs (miniature high chairs) affixed to the space between the driver’s legs and front shaft of scooters.
-Tables, cabinets, animals, household items of all shapes and sizes, expertly balanced, is commonplace.
-It was the 6 foot gas canister and enormous wire rack stacked with tourist souvenirs that made one chuckle most.
-Cirque de Soleil indeed.
-Vietnam surely is Where The Magic Happens (#WTMH)!
+Once my mind to travelled beyond notions of safety (no one seems to travel at unsafe speeds and most wear protective headgear) I saw real order and rules in what to the observor may appear to be utter chaos.
+One cannot help but smile and marvel at the sights and sounds, shaking ones head in utter amusement.
+Babies are wedged snugly between driver and pillion.
+Older children are perched on sedan-like chairs (miniature high chairs) affixed to the space between the driver’s legs and front shaft of scooters.
+Tables, cabinets, animals, household items of all shapes and sizes are expertly balanced and is commonplace consignment.
+The 6-feet gas canister and enormous wire rack stacked with tourist souvenirs made one chuckle the most.
+Cirque de Soleil, indeed.
+Hoi An city and Vietnam surely is Where The Magic Happens#WTMH.